RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 'ORDER BY payroll_DESC, industry_branch_name ASC, price_year DESC, foodstuff_name ASC'

-Now, as already mentioned at the beginning, all that is now needed to do is just to add the clause 'CREATE OR REPLACE TABLE t_roman_zavorka_project_sql_primary_final AS,' above the current query which will give the command to create or replace the table 't_roman_zavorka_project_sql_primary_final.'
+Now, as already mentioned at the beginning, all that is now needed to do is just to add the clause 'CREATE OR REPLACE TABLE t_roman_zavorka_project_SQL_primary_final AS,' above the current query which will give the command to create or replace the table 't_roman_zavorka_project_SQL_primary_final.'

 ### SECONDARY TABLE CREATION
 #### INTRODUCTION